count-negative/Configurable-Menu/README.md

 - Two different modes of viewing the menu entrys with multiple columns.
 - New drag & drop options.
 - Handle removable drives.
+- Can Install, uninstall, and search for packages.

 A more detail list can be found [here](https://github.com/lestcape/Configurable-Menu/wiki/Some-features).
 And much more coming...